Residual-Squeezing Mechanism of Mismatch in Inverse-Squeezing Kennedy Receivers: Modeling the IS-Kennedy under squeezing mismatch condition

 where

-Consequently, the Poissonian distribution valid for the ideal IS-Kennedy (Eq.~\eqref{eq:ISK_Pn_i_compact}) no longer applies.
-For an ideal PNR(M) detector (considering only finite resolution), the probability of detecting $n$ photons given symbol $i$ is:
+Consequently, the Poissonian distribution valid for the ideal IS-Kennedy (Eq.~\eqref{eq:zeta_n_prob}) no longer applies.
+For an ideal PNR(M) detector (considering only finite resolution), the probability of detecting $n$ photons given hypothesis $'i'$ can be written as